 Gilman’s Point Elevation / Altitude: 5681 meters

-Gilman’s Point is one of three summit points on Mount Kilimanjaro rising at 5,681 meters (18,885 feet).
-It is located at the edge of the crater rim, next to Stella Point and Uhuru Peak.
+Gilman’s Point lies on the brim of Kibo Crater ‘s rim on Mount Kilimanjaro and one of three summit points on the mountain that is perched at an altitude of 5,681 meters (18,885 feet) just next to Stella Point and Uhuru Peak.

 Since Gilman’s Point is one of the three summit points, reaching here and not reaching the actual summit point, Uhuru peak your efforts will not go to waste as you will also be given a certificate to acknowledge that you have reached the top of Africa’s tallest mountain.